johnshearing/PrivateKeyVault/README.md

 ```
 '{"version":3,"id":"467233bf-45ec-423b-9548-bdc4a42aa099","address":"b14ab53e38da1c172f877dbc6d65e4a1b0474c3c","crypto":{"ciphertext":"17886b7ff355219dd20900543b9592fcd4dc6fe7d8f776f1a4d1c63993112181","cipherparams":{"iv":"434e4e71d2013a2d84e86a6e89efbb0b"},"cipher":"aes-128-ctr","kdf":"scrypt","kdfparams":{"dklen":32,"salt":"7a785ab75fa906734788d85ff43a2c8e704af41881dd50a2d52abe08092f07ec","n":1024,"r":8,"p":1},"mac":"98d9a76960dcef22a5fd28a6bf47e5c68a71b30bcf353eccbf5a6555abec78a1"}}'
 ```
 This is the keystore text.
-You need to put this in a file **without the begining and ending single quotes** in order to use it.
+You need to put this in a file **without the beginning and ending single quotes** in order to use it.

-Copy the entire output onto the clipboard **except for the begining single quote and the ending single quote**.
+Copy the entire output onto the clipboard **except for the beginning single quote and the ending single quote**.
 Do not copy these when copying the rest of the output onto the clipboard.

 Now paste the contents of the clipboard into a new file and name the file anything you want.